Mexborough and Swinton Tramway: Early history

 The system was built by the National Electric Construction Company (NEC), which owned other systems in England, using the Dolter system of stud contact power supply (the reason given for this being the unsightliness of conventional overhead wiring) and public services began on Wednesday 6 February 1907 with a route linking College Square, Rotherham and Parkgate, this being extended to the company’s Dale Road depot in Rawmarsh three days later.
 The remainder of the line opened on 3 August.
 In the Dolter system the current was supplied from metal studs placed between the rails that became live and rose from the road to energize the motors of the tram passing over, being then supposed to become dead.
 This proved unsatisfactory since on occasions the studs remained upright and live so that horses following the tram hauling drays could receive an electric shock.
 In August 1908, following instructions from the Board of Trade, the company converted their system to overhead pick-up.

 The network

-The original Tramways Act also provided for a branch to serve Manvers Main colliery; this was never built.
+The original Mexborough and Swinton Tramways Act 1902 also provided for a branch to serve Manvers Main colliery; this was never built.
 In 1915 the company opened two trolleybus routes: the first ran from Mexborough town centre to Manvers although failing to reach the main gates of the colliery due to a low bridge below the Midland Railway line; the second ran from the Old Toll Bar to Conisbrough, the terminus being two miles away from that of Doncaster Corporation's tramways.
 Manvers is the only locality in England to have had a trolleybus before a tramway.

-Mexborough & Swinton's lines were in contact with other tramway companies' line in two localities.
+Mexborough and Swinton's lines were in contact with other tramway companies' line in two localities.
 It met the Dearne District Light Railways at Woodman Inn, Swinton, and the Rotherham Tramway at the borough boundary.